£200,000 Mortgage : Monthly Repayments & Income Requirements

 Interest rate

-The higher the interest rate set on a mortgage, the higher the monthly cost to you because you are paying more interest on the outstanding balance.
+The higher the interest rate set on a mortgage, the higher the monthly cost because you are paying more interest on the outstanding balance.
 That’s why the interest rate is such an important factor to try to minimise so that the overall cost of your mortgage is cheaper.

 Term length